 Performing and synthesizing text analysis is not an easy task.
 It requires different level of disciplines.
 In this session, Chung and Duddempudi share lessons learned and journey on how to develop the capability for the team, centered around these areas: disciplines required to perform text analysis; generating the right level of insights to answer business questions; integrating into business operations; and determining criteria to select the right tools.

-, Senior Analytics Manager Manager, Genentech and PMP, Certified Innovation Manager (GIMI)
+Alice Chung, Senior Analytics Manager, Medical Insights Lead, Genentech and PMP, Certified Innovation Manager (GIMI)

 There are lots of tools available that provide the building blocks for automated tagging applications including NLP, entity extraction, summarization, and sentiment analysis.
 Many tools and search engines also include a content categorizer.
 What they usually do is categorize to ITPC news or Wikipedia categories.
 But what if you want to categorize to some other scheme or a set of custom subjects relevant to you or your organization’s areas of interest?
 Boolean queries are a useful way to scope custom categories.
 It also happens to be the most transparent method for specifying the rules for content categorizers to automate the tagging process to predefined categories or taxonomies.
 This session provides a quick review of the Boolean query syntax, and then presents a step-by-step process for building a Boolean query categorizer.